brodri4/Gachasphere-client/README.md

 ## Getting Started

 To set up a local copy of the project follow the steps below.
+Be sure to follow the instructions in the [server-side repository](https://github.com/brodri4/Gachasphere-api) as well.

 # Prerequisites